Advertisement

 • Clearing up sycamore seeds when they have fallen from the tree, and uprooting any seedlings.

-The British Equine Veterinary Assocation also warned farmers about the grave danger of cutting hay from pastures contaminated with sycamore seedlings and saplings earlier this year.
+In May 2023, the British Equine Veterinary Assocation (BEVA) warned farmers about the grave danger of cutting hay from pastures contaminated with sycamore seedlings and saplings.
+It said an “explosion” in the growth of the seedlings in the spring caused a rise in cases of atypical myopathy.
+Read the full story..

 Prognosis for a sick horse